top of page

 and certainly hours of meditation.

-I felt I had no choice.
+I had no choice.

-I dived within like I had search the earth,
+I dived within like I had search the Earth,

 with the same passion, intensity and thirst.